radiantlogic-v8/documentation-new/documentation/configuration/global-settings/tasks.md

 ## Overview

 When you perform various actions in the tools or wizards, a notification appears alerting you that the task has been defined and added to the scheduler.
 These tasks can be viewed and updated in the Control Panel > Manage > Tasks.
-You can define a task as re-occurring in addition to setting the execution interval.
+You can define a task as re-occurring (scheduled) in addition to setting the execution interval.
 You can also configure the JVM parameters for tasks that run inside their own dedicated JVM.

 ![Managing Tasks](../Media/tasks.jpg)